Dobby233Liu/ps_xmplay/README.md

 {
     "song minipsf filename": {
-        "xm": "xm name (used in psflib filename)", "position": [int] song start position in the order, "rough_xm_subsong": [int optional] subsong in timing xm that roughly corresponds to this song, "loop": [boolean optional]
+        "xm": "xm name (used in psflib filename)", "position": [int] position of the order corresponding to the song, "rough_xm_subsong": [int optional] subsong in timing xm that roughly corresponds to this song, "loop": [boolean optional]
     },
     // and so on
 }
 ```
+> [!IMPORTANT]
+> Separators don't count in position

 ## Usage